landing-ai/ade-apps/README.md

    - Ensure PDFs are properly base64-encoded
    - Check file paths are absolute, not relative
    - Validate JSON schemas before use

+4. **MCP server not attaching to Claude**
+   - Check the directory of uv using `which uv`
+   - Ensure in the Claude config file the uv command path matches the output from `which uv`

+5. **MCP server not starting**
+   - Ensure both `agentic-doc` and `mcp` packages are installed
+   - `agentic-doc` is required for LandingAI's ADE functionality
+   - `mcp` is required for the MCP server framework

 ## License